 To earn this credential, you will need to be able to differentiate among the campus-based Title IV programs, which is the term commonly applied to certain federal financial aid programs administered directly by schools.
 You will need to know the provisions common to the campus-based programs, as well as the program-specific requirements for each program.
-This will help you demonstrate the ability to accurately and appropriately award these funds to eligible students, thereby ensuring the equitable distribution of federal financial aid funding.
+This will help you demonstrate the ability to appropriately and effectively administer these Title IV aid programs.

 The range of topics in this test include:

 - The Federal Supplemental Educational Opportunity Grant Program